 Just steps from the beach in the middle of Kihei, you couldn’t ask for a better location for a beach vacation.
 There are loads of shops and restaurants within walking distance and even public transit is right at your doorstep.
 Relax in the heated outdoor pool or enjoy a barbeque lunch beachside with the provided grills.

-The affordable price, ideal location, and comfortability of each suite ensures that the property lives up to its name – Hale Pau Hana, “No-Work House”.
+The affordable price, ideal location, and comfortability of each suite ensure that the property lives up to its name – Hale Pau Hana, “No-Work House”.

-Traveling with a large group and need enough space for everyone to relax in luxury?
+Traveling with a large group and needing enough space for everyone to relax in luxury?
 Poolside Bungalow at Wailea Inn may be just what you need.
-This private 2-story villa sleeps up to 6 in 3 spacious bedrooms and is fully decked out in comfort and style.
+This private 2-story villa sleeps up to 6 in 3 spacious bedrooms.
+It is fully decked out in comfort and style.
 There is space to roam outdoors with direct access to the heated pool, jacuzzi, and private garden patio.
 And with the beach within walking distance, no one will feel cooped up.

 You’ll be covered with a full range of amenities as well including a personal concierge that can book anything from a private chef to island-wide activities.
 And you’ll even have access to a yoga studio to reach the ultimate level of zen during your stay.
 With just about everything you could need on hand like beach toys and loungers, and everything else just steps away, you can relax in the lap of luxury at Wailea Inn.

 If you seek the pinnacle of luxury and decadence, head to Wailea and Makena for an unforgettable Maui holiday.
 High-end travelers will appreciate the meticulously landscaped 5-star resorts, celebrity chef-owned gourmet restaurants, and indulgent shopping.